Photo credit: all images with permission from Jeannie @theblushingbean via Instagram

 It’s inevitable you’ll run into some ‘Del Boys’ flogging shoddy Christmas trees this winter, but you can avoid falling for their tricks if you know where to look.
 Pay a visit to a local garden centre (especially if you’ve been happy with the other plants you’ve bought from there before), or rely on recommendations from word of mouth, asking friends, family members, colleagues and neighbours where they buy their tree from.

 If you don’t have either of these options available to you, buy one from the British Christmas Tree Grower’s association.
 You can find a tree seller who’s a member of the BCTGA by clicking here, and you can even order your tree online too.
-If you want to buy from a Christmas tree from a brand with a household name, try John lewis (browse their real trees here) or Homebase (available here).
+If you want to buy from a Christmas tree from a brand with a household name, try B&Q (browse their real trees here) or Homebase (available here).

 Measure up before you buy